-“How much am I going to make?”
+“How much am I going to make from my investments?”
 That’s likely the most reasonable question that an investor could ask.
 When you sign up for a savings account or GIC it’s usually the rate of return that lured you in, or got your attention.
 We know that many savers are ‘rate chasers’.
 They go from bank to bank, playing each bank against the other bank, asking for more, asking for a higher interest rate on their savings account or GIC.

 I often had clients brag to me that they could get a savings account at 1.5% at so-and-so bank or credit union.
 I’d reply “That’s great, go for it, but I work in investments, I’m talking about earning triple or quadruple or more than that rate over time”.
 Of course I would always qualify that there was the potential to earn that greater rate or return.